 Firstly, the airport is very big, and perhaps too big for some passengers.
 It takes a long time to walk from pier to pier and is not ideal for anyone other than the fit and lively wearing runners.
 I wonder if airlines have extended their minimum connection times to facilitate the airport’s sprawl.

-From an advertising and revenue perspective the airport’s size is a disaster as passengers will spend their time in transit endeavouring to find their gate rather than chilling out, spending money and looking at adverts.
+From an advertising and revenue perspective the airport’s size is a disaster as passengers will spend their time in transit endeavouring to find their international departures gate rather than chilling out, spending money and looking at adverts.

 The WIFI wasn’t working during both transfers.
 I was told that there is a disagreement between the provider of the WIFI and the airport authorities.
 Can anyone confirm this?

 Not all of the restaurants were open.
 Regarding hot food, we were limited to expensive fast-food outlets and a food court of traditional Turkish food where none of the signs and menus were translated into English.
 Not wanting to sound like a diva but English is the official language of international aviation.
-If Istanbul wants to be the world’s mega-hub then it’ll have to meet the linguistic needs of the international community.
+If Istanbul airport wants to be the world’s mega-hub then it’ll have to meet the linguistic needs of the international community.

 There was no toilet paper or soap in some of the toilets.
 An electrical fault could have been the cause of the automatic soap dispensers’ lack of co-operation but there is no excuse for lack of toilet paper.